 A striking success

-In an ideal world, all of the work that goes into striking will pay off when your employer gives in and negotiates fairly and meets workers’ demands.
+In an ideal world, all of the work that goes into striking will pay off when your employer gives in and negotiates fairly, eventually meeting workers’ demands.

 A strike ends when the employer submits a proposal to the unit.
 Naturally, the unit will vote on the proposed changes and if they should end the strike.
 Depending on which way the vote goes, bargaining will continue or the strike will end with a sparkly new contract.